Chart Color Schemes

 Claremont has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact the area.
-Notable ones are Claremont Station METRONET Upgrade, 22 St Quentin Avenue Mixed-Use Development, Congdon Street Bridge Replacement, and Claremont Quarter Shopping Centre.
+AreaSearch has identified twelve projects likely impacting the area.
+Notable projects include Claremont Station METRONET Upgrade, 22 St Quentin Avenue Mixed-Use Development, Congdon Street Bridge Replacement, and Claremont Quarter Shopping Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.